Azure-Samples/ms-identity-python-webapp/README_B2C.md

 $ flask run --port 5000
 ```

-Now you would be able to visit `http://localhost:5000` and use the sign-in feature.
+You should now be able to visit `http://localhost:5000` and use the sign-in feature.
 This is how you enable authentication in a web application using Azure Active Directory B2C.